-- LIBOR) or an alternate base rate (which can include the Federal Funds Effective Rate or the Prime Rate), at the borrower's option, and which reset periodically based on the terms of the loan agreement. - (5) The interest rate on these loans is subject to 1 month LIBOR, which as of December 31, 2017 was 1.56%. - The interest rate on these loans is subject to 3 month LIBOR, which as of December 31, 2017 was 1.69%.
-(6) - The interest rate on these loans is subject to 6 month LIBOR, which as of December 31, 2017 was 1.84%.
-(7) - The interest rate on these loans is subject to the Prime Rate ("Prime" or "P"), which as of December 31, 2017 was 4.50%.
-(8) - The first lien term loan is comprised of two components: Term Loan A and Term Loan B. The Company's Term Loan A and Term Loan B principal amounts are \$28.8 million and \$119.9 million, respectively.
+- (9) The first lien term loan is comprised of two components: Term Loan A and Term Loan B. The Company's Term Loan A and Term Loan B principal amounts are \$28.8 million and \$119.9 million, respectively.
 Both Term Loan A and Term Loan B have the same maturity date.
 Interest disclosed reflects the blended rate of the first lien term loan.
 The Term Loan A represents a 'first out' tranche and the Term Loan B represents a 'last out' tranche.
-The 'first out' tranche has priority as to the 'last out' tranche with respect to payments of principal, interest and any amounts due thereunder. - Position or portion thereof is an unfunded loan commitment.
-See Note 7 "Commitments and Contingencies". - The negative cost is the result of the capitalized discount being greater than the principal amount outstanding on the loan.
-The negative fair value is the result of the capitalized discount on the loan. - The date disclosed represents the commitment period of the unfunded term loan.
-Upon expiration of the commitment period, the funded portion of the term loan may be subject to a longer maturity date. - This portfolio company is not a qualifying asset under Section 55(a) of the 1940 Act.
-Under the 1940 Act, the Company may not acquire any non-qualifying asset unless, at the time such acquisition is made, qualifying assets represent at least 70% of total assets. - Unless otherwise indicated, the Company's portfolio companies are pledged as collateral supporting the amounts outstanding under the Revolving Credit Facility and SPV Asset Facility.
-See Note 6 "Debt". - As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement).
+The 'first out' tranche has priority as to the 'last out' tranche with respect to payments of principal, interest and any amounts due thereunder. - (10) Position or portion thereof is an unfunded loan commitment.
+See Note 7 "Commitments and Contingencies". - (11) The negative cost is the result of the capitalized discount being greater than the principal amount outstanding on the loan.
+The negative fair value is the result of the capitalized discount on the loan. - (12) The date disclosed represents the commitment period of the unfunded term loan.
+Upon expiration of the commitment period, the funded portion of the term loan may be subject to a longer maturity date. - (13) This portfolio company is not a qualifying asset under Section 55(a) of the 1940 Act.
+Under the 1940 Act, the Company may not acquire any non-qualifying asset unless, at the time such acquisition is made, qualifying assets represent at least 70% of total assets. - (14) Unless otherwise indicated, the Company's portfolio companies are pledged as collateral supporting the amounts outstanding under the Revolving Credit Facility and SPV Asset Facility.
+See Note 6 "Debt". - (15) As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement).
 Other than for purposes of the 1940 Act, the Company does not believe that it has control over this portfolio company.
 The Company's investment in affiliates for the year ended December 31, 2017, were as follows:

-Fair value as lue as of ber 31, Gross G Gross nge in ealized Dec of ember 31, Div vidend (\$ in thousands) 16 dditions luctions (Losses) 2017 come Othe r Income Controlled Affiliates Sebago Lake LLC \$ \$ 65,028 \$ \$ 571 \$ 65,599 \$ 125 \$ 3,378 Total Controlled Affiliates \$ \$ 65,028 \$ \$ 571 \$ 65,599 \$ 125 \$ 3,378
+Fair Value December Gross (Gross nge in ealized Value as of ember 31, Div vidend (\$ in thousands) 2016 Ad ditions Rec luctions Gains (Losses) 2017 In come Othe r Income Controlled Affiliates Sebago Lake LLC \$ \$ 65,028 \$ \$ 571 \$ 65,599 \$ 125 \$ 3,378 Total Controlled Affiliates \$ \$ 65,028 \$ \$ 571 \$ 65,599 \$ 125 \$ 3,378

-- (16)Level 2 investment - Investment is not pledged as collateral for the credit facilities.
-(17) - (18)The Company may be entitled to receive additional interest as a result of an arrangement with other lenders in the syndication.
+- (16) Level 2 investment. - (17) Investment is not pledged as collateral for the credit facilities. - (18) The Company may be entitled to receive additional interest as a result of an arrangement with other lenders in the syndication.